moritzmyrz/blog/clc98xztc000308l2ct2zbe7e.md

 ## The Internet is a crowded place.

 The Internet is a crowded place.
 There are more than 1 billion websites, and the number continues to grow daily.
-It’s easy to get lost in the noise of all those sites competing for attention, users, and business.
-If your website isn’t good enough to stand out from the crowd or doesn’t look presentable when it comes up in Google search results, people won't use it, and you won't see any return on your investment (ROI).
+It's easy to get lost in the noise of all those sites competing for attention, users, and business.
+If your website isn't good enough to stand out from the crowd or doesn't look presentable when it comes up in Google search results, people won't use it, and you won't see any return on your investment (ROI).

 ## User experience is critical.

 User experience is critical.
 What your users think of your website will make them stay, return, or share it with others.
 A good user experience involves excellent design and content — quite often, it will take some back-and-forth to get it right.
-For example, if you have a poorly designed site with loads of broken links and outdated information, there's no way that an average user would want to spend any time there.
+For example, if you have a poorly designed site with loads of broken links and outdated information, there's no way an average user would want to spend time there.
 But if you have a well-designed site filled with helpful information about products and services that people need — and if those products/services are all easy to find on the page — you'll likely be giving them a good reason to stick around and explore what else your business has to offer.

 In short: don't skimp on the quality of your web design!